Learn first aid for someone who has a burn

 If you can’t call 999, get someone else to do it.

-If you can't call 999 get someone else to do it.
 The burn may need urgent medical treatment.
 If you’re in any doubt, seek medical advice and always seek medical advice for a baby or child who has been burned.

 Common questions about helping someone who has a burn